Flag of Washington: Adoption and modifications

 The DAR renewed its lobbying for a state flag in 1922, having gained the approval of the Sons of the American Revolution and other civic organizations.
 A bill adopting the state flag was introduced in the 1923 legislative session and passed unanimously in the Senate by February, and the House of Representatives on March 5, 1923.
 The governor's approval was not required and the bill became law, formally adopting the state flag.
 The law took effect on June 7, 1923, and an unofficial flag was unfurled on Flag Day by the DAR.
 At the time of its adoption, Washington was one of four states lacking an official state flag.
 The first official state flag, manufactured by Willis Bloom of the secretary of state's office, was unveiled on July 23, 1924.
 The new flag was celebrated with a "State Flag Waltz" performed at the Inaugural Ball on January 15, 1925, following the inauguration of Governor Roland H. Hartley.

 During the 1925–26 session, the state legislature approved a change to the state flag that replaced the green fringe with a gold to match the state seal.
 The gold-fringed flag made its official debut on June 27, 1927, flying on the official automobile of the governor during a tour of Fort Lewis.
 In 1929, the DAR presented a state flag to Governor Hartley, who received it on behalf of the state for display in the Washington State Capitol.

 The Washington Secretary of State issued standardized colors for the state flag in 1955, including the modern colors used in the state seal.
 The state seal itself was redesigned by Dick Nelms at the request of the secretary of state in 1967, using Gilbert Stuart's famous portrait painting of George Washington.
 The new state seal was approved by the state legislature in April 1967, placing it on the updated state flag with immediate effect.

-Proposed redesign
+Criticism and proposed redesigns

 A proposed design for the state flag submitted by Terrence A. Geiger to the Santa Barbara Museum of Art in 1976.

 As part of the United States Bicentennial in 1976, the Santa Barbara Museum of Art held a nationwide contest for new flags for American states, cities, and other entities.
 A panel of judges selected 25 of the best designs to be displayed at various exhibitions around the United States, including at the Museum of Modern Art in New York City.
 Among the selected designs was a proposed flag for Washington, designed by Seattle designer Terrence A. Geiger, that featured green and yellow triangles in a repeated pattern.